JackHazlehurst/Team333AVC/README.md

 # Team333AVC
 ENGR101 2017 Team 3 Wednesday 12 pm AVC.
-All of our code and other related things for this project will go in here.
+All of our code and anything else needed for this project will go in here.

 ## Week 1
 ### Checklist